rashad612/activitybox/README.md

 This module creates a RESTful API server, and socket.io listner.
 Any app should post `json` data to the API, and socket listener will update the client immediately.
 It uses `redis` Pub/Sub methods, so you must have redis server running.
+Request and response should be always in JSON format.

 Please note work is still in early stages.